Services to the community - Social Security and Welfare

 Unpaid work experience undertaken through the National Work Experience Programme is an approved programme of work and participating job seekers receive the Approved Programme of Work Supplement of $20.80 per fortnight in addition to their income support payment.

 The Youth Employment Strategy-Intensive Support-Transition to Work (TTW) measure commenced on 1 January 2016.
 TTW is a new service targeting young job seekers who are early school leavers and not engaged in employment, education or training, to ensure they are on a productive pathway.
 The service is for eligible participants aged 17 to 21 years.
 The department’s role is to identify and refer eligible participants to TTW providers.

 Employment Services Assessments

 Employment Services Assessments (ESAts) identify the most appropriate type of employment services for people with medical conditions and other barriers to employment.
 ESAts are also used to identify assistance that may help a job seeker prepare for, find and maintain work, taking into account any partial work capacity.

 Job Capacity Assessments

-The department employs qualified health and allied health professionals in multi-disciplinary teams in locations across Australia to undertake ESAts and JCAs.
-These professionals include:
+The department employs 553 qualified health and allied health professionals in multi-disciplinary teams in locations across Australia to undertake ESAts and JCAs.
+The health and allied health professionals employed by the department include:

 - medical advisers